kennt/monetary-economics/README.md

 monetary-economics
 ==================

-Implementation of the models from "Monetary Economics 2e" by Godley and Lavoie, 2012 The models are specified and solved using the pysolve package.
+The implementation of the models is based on modelsffrom "Monetary Economics 2e" by Godley and Lavoie, 2012 The models are specified and solved using the pysolve package.

+The models are based on the models

 To see all the notebooks, visit
 	http://nbviewer.ipython.org/github/kennt/monetary-economics/tree/master/